 1. Fruit yogurt is amazing

 The fruit yogurt is beyond amazing here.
-Back home, yogurt that has a label stating that it has “fruit” in it is, in my humble opinion, a scam.
-A scam I tell you!
-It only has little pieces here and there, leaving you wondering whether they actually forgot to include the fruit.
+Back home, yogurt that has a label stating that it has “fruit” in it many a times doesn’t have much fruit in it, leaving you wondering whether they actually forgot to include the fruit.

 In Israel, however, the fruit yogurt has many pieces of fruit within it.
 Not only that, but they’re pretty big chunks!